 The acquisition marketing may be complete, but the account-based marketing is just beginning.
 In this phase, your marketing efforts need to focus on customer analytics to support your accounts team.

-You should be using your marketing automation software to send emails with tips and advice on how to get started easily.
+At this funnel stage, you should be using your marketing automation software to send emails with tips and advice on how to get started easily.

 You should also have timed out emails ready to go to help your account management and sales teams upsell and cross-sell once the existing customer is onboarded.